alasdairforsythe/capcode/README.md

 Definitions:
 - WordSeparator is any glyph that is not a letter, number or one of two apostrophes '’
-- CapitalWord is a word where every letter is uppercase and it's bounded by a WordSeparator on both sides
+- CapitalWord is a word where every letter is uppercase and it's bounded by a WordSeparator on both sides, or end of text

 Decoding:
 - The C characterToken makes the following 1 UTF8 glyph uppercase